-(Warning: This is a general overview of how the process works for most people.
-Your situation may involve complications or qualify for exceptions to the usual rules; see an attorney for a full analysis.)
+Warning: This is a general overview of how the process works for most couples.
+Your situation could involve complications or qualify for exceptions to the usual rules.
+See an experienced immigration attorney for a full analysis.

 First, a little background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
-Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.
+Contrary to popular rumor, however, these persons do not immediately or automatically receive green cards or U.S. citizenship.